 - Cycle routes in the frame for nearly £7m

 - Further investment in cycle training for early years

 - £1.3m for electric bike revolution in Scotland

 - Cycling Scotland awards over £600,000 to employers

 - £36m to be made available through Community Links fund

 Video: Investing in communities

-This month we announced that 28 organisations across Scotland have received over £330k through the Cycle Friendly Community Development Fund.
+In November we announced that 28 organisations across Scotland have received over £330k through the Cycle Friendly Community Development Fund.
 The money has been provided by the Scottish Government and delivered through Cycling Scotland in order to provide greater access to bikes and more opportunities to cycle.